supabase/supabase/README.md

     yarn start
     ```

 Your all set!
-To see changes on your development server for supabase.io go to [http://localhost:3000](http://localhost:3000/).
+To see changes on your development server for [Supabase website](https://supabase.io) go to [http://localhost:3000](http://localhost:3000/).

 And to see changes on your development server for [Supabase Docs](https://supabase.io/docs/) go to [http://localhost:3005/docs](http://localhost:3005/docs)